|

-Columbo’s car is the stuff of Hollywood legend, much of which is recounted here on this web site: See, The Car, The Car Topless, Inside Columbo's Car, Columbo and the Worlds Strongest Man, and "It Could Use A Coat Of Paint": Columbo's Car Crashes and Car Problems But the
+Columbo’s car is the stuff of Hollywood legend, much of which is recounted here on this web site: See, The Car, The Car Topless, Inside Columbo's Car, Columbo and the Worlds Strongest Man, and "It Could Use A Coat Of Paint": Columbo's Car Crashes and Car Problems

 full facts are a bit more complicated than the official studio version of